armory/docs/content/en/docs/installation/operator.md

 ---
-title: Spinnaker Operator
+title: Armory Operator for Spinnaker
 weight: 1
 description: >
-  Spinnaker Operator is a Kubernetes operator for Spinnaker that makes it easy to install, deploy, and upgrade any version of Spinnaker.
+  Armory Operator for Spinnaker is a Kubernetes operator for Spinnaker that makes it easy to install, deploy, and upgrade any version of Spinnaker.
 aliases:
   - /docs/spinnaker/operator/
 ---